 Ada Ciganlija, an island on the River Sava that’s been turned into a peninsula, is Serbia’s only Blue Flag beach – quite a feat for a landlocked country.
 In the height of summer it’s the city’s playground, thronging with people cooling off in the water, kayaking or having a go on the giant Total Wipeout-style obstacle course.
 But even once the summer season is officially over, you can still have a swim, refuel at one of the many waterside cafés, take a stroll along its leafy paths or hire a bike for a leisurely ride.

+If you’ve got wheels, wanderlust and a spot of time, start your engines.
 From the sunny shores of Portugal to the darkest dungeons of Dracula’s castle in Transylvania, the following itineraries can be easily combined, shortened or altered to suit your wayfaring tastes.
-If you’ve got wheels, wanderlust and a spot of time, start your engines: these are the best road trips in Europe.
+Here are 10 of the best road trips in Europe.

 Spend a night in the medieval village of Bacharach in Riesling wine country, before wandering the riverside streets of Heidelberg.
 Onward to Nuremberg, and then to Leipzig for a strong dose of hot caffeine with your Cold War history, classical music and cake.